Skip to content

 The Pregnancy Tea Bible: Is It Safe To Drink?

-Whilst it is true that you should limit the amount of caffeine you have to 200 milligrams (mg) per day during pregnancy, drinking certain types of tea is perfectly safe and what's more they are packed with some amazing benefits too!
+Whilst it is true that you should limit the amount of caffeine you have to 200 milligrams (mg) per day during pregnancy, drinking certain types of tea is perfectly safe, and some have amazing benefits too!

 Top Tip